finalv2/cwp-decap-test/resources/brief-infants-substance-use.md

   - resource
   - prevention
 ---
-Washington state-aligned definitions for infants impacted by substance use, withdrawal, and fetal alcohol spectrum disorders.
+Washington State-aligned definitions for infants impacted by substance use, withdrawal, and fetal alcohol spectrum disorders.